freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1590.1

 That pattern matched only rows that had exactly one character, followed by `lgorithms`.
 Another pattern character is `%`.
 It means as many of anything can be there.
 To find names that start with `W`, you could use `W%`.
 View the courses that end in `lgorithms`.

-select * from courses where course like '%lgorithms';

 #### HINTS